tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 ## NMEA - Enable support for GALILEO GNSS.

-Change the 'NMEA Version' to "4.10".
+Change the `NMEA Version` to "4.10".
 This should ativate NMEA support for the GALILEO messages.

 ![](./img/u-center/NMEA.JPG)

 ## GNSSs

 Enable the GNSSs of your choise.
-Here, for Europe, I'm using GPS, GLONASS (as long it's viable) and GALILEO:
+Here, for Europe, I`m using GPS, GLONASS (as long it`s viable) and GALILEO:

 ![](./img/u-center/GNSS.JPG)

 ## ITFM (Jamming/Interferance Monitor)

-Click on 'enable Jamming/Interferance Monitor' to enable it and change 'Antenna Type" to "2 - Active" (if applicable).
+Click on `enable Jamming/Interferance Monitor` to enable it and change `Antenna Type" to "2 - Active" (if applicable).

 ![](./img/u-center/ITFM.JPG)

 ## NAV5 - Stationaty Dynamic Model

-Change 'Dynamic Model" to "2 - Stationary", to improve the timming accuracy on the device.
+Change `Dynamic Model" to "2 - Stationary", to improve the timming accuracy on the device.

 ![](./img/u-center/NAV5.JPG)

 ## PMS - Power Management Setup

-Change 'Setup ID' to "0 - Full Power" to allow a small gain on better timming accuracy.
+Change `Setup ID` to "0 - Full Power" to allow a small gain on better timming accuracy.

 ![](./img/u-center/PMS.JPG)

 ## TP5 - Time Pulse refinement

-Change 'Cable Delay' value to the one fitting your setup.
+Change `Cable Delay` value to the one fitting your setup.
 For example, with the XXXXX antena and 5 meters of RG-174 cable, the expected value should be "25" nanoseconds.

 ![](./img/u-center/TP5.JPG)

 ## Saving settings to EEPROM

-Click on 'Send', at the lower left corner.
+Click on `Send`, at the lower left corner.

 ![](./img/u-center/CFG.JPG)